GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/using/download.md

 # Downloading and Reading NASA Precipitation Datasets

-In this page we go through downloading `NASAPrecipitationDataset`s and the Land-Sea Masks for both IMERG and TRMM data.
+In this page we show how you can download data for a given `NASAPrecipitation` dataset.

 ### Setup